PrincetonUniversity/slurm_mnist/README.md

 $ python -c "import tensorflow as tf; tf.keras.datasets.mnist.load_data()"
 ```

 The above command will download `mnist.npz` into the directory `~/.keras/datasets`.
-Below is our TensorFlow script (`mnist2_classify.py`) which trains a classifier on the MNIST data set:
+To run the example follow these commands:

 ```
 $ git clone https://github.com/PrincetonUniversity/slurm_mnist.git